c-s-ale/diff_fast_demo/README.md

 5. You'll want to navigate to the `models` directory in your Terminal

-6. The next step will prompt your to log-into your Hugging Face account, and will take quite some time!
+6. The next step will prompt you to log-into your Hugging Face account, and will take quite some time!
 (You need to download the 4GB of model checkpoint!)

     ```git clone https://huggingface.co/CompVis/stable-diffusion-v1-4```